Always-on taste curation — the free moodboard extension for creatives

 • 9.
 Re-Engagement Sequencing

 Because the local pool is small, retargeting is critical.
 However, showing the exact same video to a user 15 times causes active brand resentment.
-You must use AI workflows to sequentially alter the video hook.
-If they did not click the "Logical" hook on Monday, the system must automatically serve them the "Emotional/Review" hook on Wednesday.
+Produce sequential hook variants in eonik: if they did not click the "Logical" hook on Monday, test the "Emotional/Review" hook on Wednesday — you own the readout in Ads Manager.

 • 10.
 The Micro-Influencer Arbitrage

 Do not pay premium rates for national influencers.
 Source 5 micro-influencers who actually live in the target metro.
-Pay them a flat fee for the raw footage, and then use your programmatic engine to stitch their authentic local faces onto 100 different direct-response variations.
-You achieve the authenticity of a local recommendation with the scale of a national media buy.
+Pay them a flat fee for the raw footage, then assemble on-brand direct-response variations in eonik from their authentic local faces.
+You achieve the authenticity of a local recommendation with the scale of structured variant production.

 Buyer framework